hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 To improve the livelihoods of waste pickers and make them more resilient the following actions will be taken:
 * increasing the number of waste pickers who have received safety gear (including soap, masks, and hand sanitizers) from 600 to 1200
-* expanding revolving funds available to waste pickers, ensuring that they are effectively management, and encouraging access to credit and purchases of equipment
+* expanding revolving loan funds available to waste pickers, ensuring that they are effectively management, and encouraging access to credit and purchases of equipment
 * providing cash for work (for example, beach clean-ups) to at least 800 waste pickers (at least 60% women)

 The success of this part of the project will be measured by the increase in income of the waste pickers who benefited from the project (the target is 15-20% increase) and the number of female waste pickers who benefited from the project (the target is 2,000).